security-alliance/safe-harbor/registry-contracts/README.md

 ## Adoption

-1. A protocol calls `adoptSafeHarbor()` on a `SafeHarborRegistry` with their agreement details.
+1. A protocol creates their agreement details contract using one of the provided `AgreementFactories`.
+This can be done using any address.
-2. The registry deploys an `Agreement` contract containing the provided agreement details.
+2. A protocol calls `adoptSafeHarbor()` on a `SafeHarborRegistry` with their agreement contract.
+This must be done from a legally representative address of that protocol.
 3. The registry records the adopted `Agreement` address as an adoption by `msg.sender`.

 A protocol may update their agreement details using any enabled registry.
 To do so, the protocol calls `adoptSafeHarbor()` on an agreement registry with their new agreement details.
 This will create a new `Agreement` contract and store it as the details for `msg.sender`.
+Protocols may also update their details on any mutable Agreement.

 Calling `adoptSafeHarbor()` is considered the legally binding action.
 The `msg.sender` should represent the decision-making authority of the protocol.